fnalways/terminus-docs/docs/manual/tasks/sync-share.md

 If your permission to the Library is read-only, you cannot sync changes from the local folder to the Library.
 Your newly added and modified files will be read-only, indicated by a gray disabled icon <i class="material-icons">remove</i>.
 :::

-To sync an existing local folder on your Mac, simply create a matching Library in TermiPass and move your files into the designated sync directory.
+To sync an existing local folder on your Mac, simply create a matching Library in LarePass and move your files into the designated sync directory.

-This approach allows you to maintain your current folder structure while benefiting from TermiPass's synchronization capabilities.
+This approach allows you to maintain your current folder structure while benefiting from LarePass's synchronization capabilities.

 ## Managing sync settings
 If you need to pause or stop synchronization for a specific Library:

-1. Locate the Library in TermiPass.
+1. Locate the Library in LarePass.
 2. Click <i class="material-icons">more_horiz</i> > **Unsynchronized**.

 Rest assured, this action won't delete your local files.
 It simply halts the two-way synchronization process.

 ## Share a Library
 :::tip
-To add a member in Terminus, see [manage users](./manage-users.md).
+To add a member in Olares, see [manage users](./manage-users.md).
 :::

-You can share a Library with other members within a Terminus server:
+You can share a Library with other members within an Olares server:

 1. Select a Library, and click <i class="material-icons">more_horiz</i> > **Share with**.
 2. In the dialog, select users from the dropdown menu, and click **Share to user**.